Witiko/doctoral-thesis/main.md

 \label{sec:approximate-nearest-neighbor-search-accuracy}

-Until we have solved the mystery that is the human mind, the ranking criteria of math information retrieval system will always be just an approximation to the relevance perceived by the users.
+Until we have solved the mystery that is the human mind, the ranking criteria of math information retrieval systems will always be just an approximation to the relevance perceived by the users.
 Additionally, due to the amount of data and time constraints, even this formal ranking criterion is usually approximated.